 The German Schengen Visa - Tourist Visa

-A German embassy can only reject to issue a „Schengen-Visa“ if this is expressly regulated in the EU Visa Code
+A German embassy can only reject issuing a 'Schengen-Visa' if it is expressly regulated in the EU Visa Code.

-Until the decison of the European Court of Justice (ECJ) the officers in the German embassies had the practice to decide about the visa applications at their own exclusive discretion.
-Some judges of the chambes of the responsible Berlin administrative court had the opinion that there was nearly never the possibility to control this administrative discretion except if the embassy did not use any administrative discretion or used it in a wrong way.
-This legal situation has changed now.
-The judges of the ECJ decided that the law regulations of the EU-Visa Code are indeterminate legal concepts, which can be fully judicial checked by the court.
+Prior to the decision of the European Court of Justice (ECJ), officers in German embassies had the practice of deciding visa applications based on their own exclusive discretion.
+Some judges of the chambers in the responsible Berlin administrative court believed that there was almost no possibility to control this administrative discretion, except when the embassy did not use any discretion or used it incorrectly.
+However, this legal situation has changed.
+The ECJ judges ruled that the legal regulations of the EU Visa Code consist of indeterminate legal concepts, which can be fully examined and assessed by the court.

 For Schengen visa applications, including tourist or visit visas, the applicant should be aware of the following.
 To have a chance of obtaining the visa, the applicant must demonstrate strong ties to their home country and prove their willingness to return based on their economic and social situation.
 As such, an application for a 'Schengen-visa' requires careful preparation.
 It is vital to submit documents supporting these ties and intentions to return home.
 Explaining and providing evidence of family situation, property, income, and other relevant grounds is essential.
 Unfortunately, German embassies do not always provide detailed advice, even though it is part of their duty.
 If you are uncertain about your eligibility to apply for a visa, seeking guidance from a knowledgeable visa lawyer who can assess the specifics of your case is highly recommended.